 any other arrangement to occupy premises owned or managed by the provider

-The HOS does not usually begin a formal investigation until the complainant has exhausted the provider's internal complaint procedure.
+The Housing Ombudsman Service does not usually begin a formal investigation until the complainant has exhausted the provider's internal complaint procedure.

-The HOS can consider the following types of complaints.
+The Housing Ombudsman can consider the following types of complaints.

-This includes complaints about terms and conditions of a tenancy, succession and assignment, ending a tenancy (for example notice periods), abandonment of property, possession proceedings.
+Complaints about occupation rights include terms and conditions of a tenancy, succession, assignment, ending a tenancy (for example notice periods), abandonment of property, and possession proceedings.

 Moving to a property

-This includes complaints about transfer applications that fall outside the statutory regime (complaints about allocations and transfers under Part 6 of the Housing Act 1996 fall under the LGO's jurisdiction), type of tenancy offered, mutual exchange, decision whether to renew a fixed-term tenancy, decants, mobility schemes.
+Complaints about occupation rights include transfer applications that fall outside Part 6 of the Housing Act 1996, type of tenancy offered, mutual exchange, the decision whether to renew a fixed-term tenancy, and mobility schemes.

 Condition of property

-This includes complaints about condition of the property when first let, repairs, planned maintenance, improvement works carried out by landlord or tenant, disabled adaptations.
+Complaints about the condition of the property include the condition when first let, repairs, planned maintenance, improvement works carried out by the landlord or tenant, and disabled adaptations.

-This includes complaints about antisocial behaviour, noise nuisance, harassment
+Complaints about antisocial behaviour, noise nuisance, and harassment.

-This includes complaints about maintenance of communal areas, use of communal areas, boundary issues, maintenance of grounds, parking
+Complaints include maintenance of communal areas, use of communal areas, boundary issues, maintenance of grounds, and parking.

 Landlords' complaint handling

-This includes complaints about the handling of a complaint under then landlord's complaints procedure, including delays.
+Complaints about the handling of a complaint under the landlord's procedure, including delays.

-These include complaints about home loss payments, disturbance payments, compensation for improvements carried out by the tenant/occupier, payment for damage to property or tenant's belongings, discretionary payments or goodwill gestures under the landlord's compensation policy.
+Complaints about home loss payments, disturbance payments, compensation for improvements carried out by the occupier, payment for damage to property or tenant's belongings, discretionary payments, or goodwill gestures under the landlord's compensation policy.

-These include complaints about shared ownership, sales processes for leasehold properties owned by housing associations, right to buy and right to acquire for tenants of housing associations only (complaints about the right to buy for local authority tenants fall under the LGO's jurisdiction), repair responsibilities under the lease, mortgage rescue schemes, leasehold services provided by the landlord.
+Complaints about shared ownership, sales processes for leasehold properties owned by housing associations, repair responsibilities under the lease, and leasehold services provided by the landlord.